yanwang2012/RAAPTR/FIXME_TODO.md

 ## FIXME
 •	[FIXED] There appear to be duplicate mpavinfile2hdf5.m, one in GENSIMDATA and one in MxAvPhase.
 The latter is the latest version.
 Investigate and remove the one in GENSIMDATA.

-•	There appear to be duplicate mpavoutfile2mat.m, one in GENSIMDATA and one in MxAvPhase.
+•	[FIXED] There appear to be duplicate mpavoutfile2mat.m, one in GENSIMDATA and one in MxAvPhase.
 Investigate and remove the one in GENSIMDATA.

 •	Assign only as many gsl_rng * as the number of PSO runs (perfeval_omp.c).
 Right now, the number of gsl_rng * is hard coded to 8 (the number of hard coded seeds).